 Research implemented by IPA: Yes

 Policing is an occupation with distinctive characteristics that can prompt mental health disorders.
 Research shows that police officers are exposed to a variety of traumatic and stressful events over the course of their careers that have large negative impacts on mental and physical health, job performance, and interactions with citizens.
-The disruption of the COVID-19 pandemic has exacerbated the challenges faced by law enforcement workers, as their activities have expanded to help with COVID-19 mitigation.
+The disruption of the COVID-19 pandemic exacerbated the challenges faced by law enforcement workers, as their activities expanded to help with COVID-19 mitigation.
 It is essential for police organizations, therefore, to identify interventions that can support the mental health of their workers.
-Collaborating with the Mexico City Ministry of Citizen Security, researchers will implement a randomized evaluation to measure whether cognitive behavioral therapy (CBT) can improve officers’ mental health, and job performance, and reduce violent behavior in the streets.
+Collaborating with the Mexico City Ministry of Citizen Security, researchers implemented a randomized evaluation to measure whether cognitive behavioral therapy (CBT) could improve officers’ mental health, and job performance, and reduce violent behavior in the streets.

 Researchers: Prabin B. Khadka, Nicholas Haas